 In addition, potential customers, investors, and other business owners often require a Certificate of Compliance before doing business with you.
 Not having one may limit your business’s ability to raise capital and grow.

-Now it’s time to file your amendment paperwork.
-Alaska allows you to file this form online, by mail, or in person at the Department of Commerce’s office.
-If you’re going to file online, you’ll need to log into the state’s business filing portal.
-If you’re filing a paper form, you’ll need to download the “Articles of Amendment Domestic Limited Liability Company” form from the Department’s website.
-Either way, fill out the form with all the information you gathered during step 2.
+The next step is to file your amendment paperwork.
+Alaska allows you to file this form by fax, by mail, or in person at the Department of Commerce’s office.
+You’ll need to download the “Articles of Amendment Domestic Limited Liability Company” form from the Department’s website.
+Fill out the form with all the information you gathered during Step 2.

 At the time of this writing, there’s a $25 filing fee for this form.
 Once your paperwork is processed, your amendment will go into effect.